Download this example as a Jupyter notebook or a Python script.

 This property merges the results across all parts, returning a single dictionary of legislations that contain all impacted substances for all parts.

 As before, use the tabulate package to print a table of substances.
-This time we are including substances in all parts, but only those on the SIN List.
+This time include substances in all parts, but only those on the SIN_LIST.

 [7]: